luckylokki/status-ch/ReadMe.rst

     max_cpu = 80
     max_vram = 80
     max_disk = 80
+    [sleeptime]
+    #Time in seconds, check every 30 sec by default
+    stime = 30

 You can add services as much as you like, just add new:
 example: service_name_2 = MyService